+NTA has cancelled the NEET 2026 exam.
 The National Eligibility cum Entrance Test for Undergraduate (NEET UG) serves as a single gateway to secure MBBS admission in government and private medical colleges.
-The safe score for NEET MBBS 2026 allows students to secure a seat and ensure that there are high chances of getting admission.
+The safe score for NEET MBBS 2026 is around 620 marks with the qualifying expected cutoff being 165.
+To secure an MBBS seat and ensure that there are high chances of getting admission, candidates must score in the range of this safe score for MBBS.
 Candidates must be aware about the NEET 2026 safe score for MBBS to understand the target scores for improving their chances of securing a seat.

 The safe score in NEET 2026 is an estimated score at which admission chances are high.
 The NEET safe score for MBBS considers several factors such as competition, seat availability, reservation criteria and exam difficulty.
 Candidates must understand the NEET 2026 safe score increases chances of admission allowing candidates to appear in the NEET counselling.
 With differences in cutoff percentile and reservation quota, the NEET safe score 2026 varies for General, Other Backward Classes (OBC), Scheduled Castes (SC), Scheduled Tribes (ST), and Economically Weaker Sections (EWS) categories.